Roll up your sleeves: Kids’ turn arrives for COVID-19 shots

 “I’m ready to trash it,” he said, though the CDC still recommends masks in schools and indoor public spaces where virus activity is high, even for the fully vaccinated.

-Cate Zeigler-Amon, 10, arrived with her mom and was first in line early Wednesday for a drive-through vaccination at Viral Solutions in Atlanta.
-The girl bounced around the car, her body hanging halfway out the window in excitement before the shot, which she broadcast live on her computer during morning announcements at her elementary school.
+Cate Zeigler-Amon, 10, was first in line Wednesday for a drive-through vaccination at Viral Solutions in Atlanta.
+The girl bounced around the car in excitement before the shot, which she broadcast live on her computer during morning announcements at her elementary school.

-Afterward, Cate said she was “very, very, very excited and very happy,” looking forward to eating inside a restaurant, hugging her friends, and celebrating her birthday indoors next month “instead of having a freezing cold outside birthday party.”
+Afterward, Cate said she was “very, very, very excited and very happy,” looking forward to hugging her friends and celebrating her birthday indoors next month “instead of having a freezing cold outside birthday party.”

 “It feels like another important step on the journey to being able to vaccinate as many people as we can and put the pandemic to an end,’’ Arlia said.

-The vaccine — one-third the dose given to older children and adults and administered with kid-sized needles — requires two doses three weeks apart, plus two more weeks for full protection to kick in.
+The vaccine — one-third the dose given to older children and adults and administered with kid-sized needles — requires two doses three weeks apart, plus two more weeks for full protection.
 That means children who get vaccinated before Thanksgiving will be covered by Christmas.

 “The timing before winter holidays is very fortunate,” said Dr. Jennifer Shu, whose Children’s Medical Group office in Decatur, Georgia, began vaccinating first thing Wednesday.
 “This age group will be able to spend holidays with friends and family more safely than they have been able to since the start of the pandemic.”

+Sarah Kerr’s children, ages 6 and 7, are Shu’s patients and she hopes to get them vaccinated by week’s end.
+Her kindergartner son has a chromosome disorder, receives special education and is at risk for severe illness if he got infected, Kerr said.

+“My son, who can’t wear a mask and has been fully dependent on those around him to protect him, it will give him a line of defense,’’ Kerr said.
+“My daughter has had to sit out on some social things because we’ve had to be so careful for his sake.
+She’s been so understanding but it has been hard on her.”

 Thousands of pediatricians pre-ordered doses, and Pfizer began shipments soon after the Food and Drug Administration’s decision Friday to authorize emergency use.
-Pfizer said it expects to make 19,000 shipments totaling about 11 million doses in the next several days, and that millions more will be available to order on a weekly basis.
+Pfizer said it expects to make 19,000 shipments totaling about 11 million doses in coming, and millions more will be available to order on a weekly basis.

-Authorities said they expected a smooth rollout, unlike the chaos that plagued the national rollout of vaccines for adults nearly a year ago.
+Authorities said they expect a smooth rollout, unlike the chaos that plagued the national one for adults nearly a year ago.

+Asked about parents having trouble finding vaccine appointments, White House coronavirus coordinator Jeff Zients said the vaccines.gov website will be updated by Friday for parents to search for locations near them.
+He said the kid vaccination campaign will be at full speed next week as Pfizer continues to ship millions more doses to locations around the country.

+And he said more than 6,000 vaccination clinics are being planned at schools around the country before the winter holiday break.

-Walgreens planned to start kids’ vaccinations at their pharmacies on Saturday and said parents could sign up starting Wednesday online or by calling 1-800-Walgreens.
-CVS was also accepting appointments online and by phone for vaccinations at select pharmacies starting Sunday.
+Walgreens planned to start kids’ vaccinations Saturday and said parents could sign up online or by calling 1-800-Walgreens.
+CVS was also accepting appointments online and by phone at select pharmacies starting Sunday.

-Hannah Hause, a Colorado mother of four children ages 2, 5, 7 and 8, is among those not in any rush.
-She’s vaccinated but wants more time to see how the child vaccines play out and are studied in the larger childhood population.
+Hannah Hause, a Colorado mother of four children ages 2, 5, 7 and 8, is among them.
+She’s vaccinated but wants to see how the child vaccines play out and are studied in the larger childhood population.

-“It’s not studied long-term.
-It just makes me nervous because that’s my whole world,” she said of her children.

 Government authorities said pediatricians and family doctors, whom parents depend on to give routine childhood vaccinations, could help build trust.

-Dr. Ada Stewart, a Black family physician in Columbia, South Carolina, works at a clinic for underserved patients that has been giving COVID-19 shots to grandparents, parents and teens and said she’s ready to add younger children to the mix.
+Dr. Ada Stewart, a Black family physician in Columbia, South Carolina, who works at a clinic for underserved patients, said she’s ready to start vaccinating younger children.
 She’s seen the toll the virus has taken on them — not just in family illness and death but with school disruptions, slipping grades and mental strain.

 School closures throughout the pandemic have disproportionately burdened children of color, widening academic gaps and worsening mental health, according to data presented Tuesday to CDC advisers.
-That data showed more than 2,000 COVID-related school closures in just the first two months of the current school year.
-Advocates say getting school-aged kids vaccinated will reduce those disruptions.
+It showed more than 2,000 COVID-related school closures in just the first two months of the current school year.

 But Stewart thinks demand for kids’ shots will be mixed.